Post title or brief description

 After the tunnel, the descent opens the coastline below.
 The view is abrupt, the kind that arrives fully formed, not built up.
 Colour registers first.
 Not the pale turquoise of tourist photographs, nor quite blue.
 Teal, green, shifting with sand and wind, lighter where sand rises close to the surface, deeper where it drops.
 Mountains frame the water, the sun hits it at angles that constantly alter perception.

 Parking is functional.
 You walk ten minutes down to the beach.
-That walk is part of the approach, part of how the place impresses itself on memory.
+That walk is part of the approach, part of how the place sticks in your memory.

 The Beach and Its Particularities

 Pink sand appears.
-Subtle, faint pink, derived from iron ore, volcanic sediment, mountain run-off.
+Subtle, faint pink, derived from crushed shells of marine microorganisms with red or pink shells – mixed with fragments of coral.
 Wet or dry, the tone shifts.
 Sandbars form naturally.
 Water stretches shallow, gradually deepening, waist or knee-deep across wide expanses.
-Swimming is effortless, shaped by geography rather than human intervention.
+Swimming is effortless in season, shaped by geography rather than human intervention; outside summer, water is cooler and wading is more common.
 Wind off the sea affects temperature perception, refreshing in summer.
 Umbrellas and sunbeds are available but fill early.
 In August, early is before nine.
 Outside peak months, more space opens, yet the beach never feels empty.
 Its reputation, often listed among the world’s most beautiful, has become background context, not exaggeration.

 In December, this entire coastline belongs almost entirely to whoever makes the drive – beaches nearly empty, roads quiet, the blue-green water unchanged by season, though facilities are reduced and the wind has more say in the day’s shape.